v1becheck/nodejs-csv-to-mongodb/README.md

 - CSV files must match expected headers
 - MongoDB connection is automatically retried
-- Invalid records are stored in the db with skip statistics logged
+- The script will log the number of records processed and any errors encountered during the migration process.
-- Since there are 81 products with missing vendor IDs, the script will store those products with _"(empty)"_ vendor ID and save them into csv file for reference.
+- Since there are 81 products with missing vendor IDs, the script will store those products with _"(empty)"_ vendor ID and save them into csv file for easy lookup.
-  - The script will also log the number of records processed and any errors encountered during the migration process.
   - VENDOR_ID is set to nullable for this reason.